By David Joel Miller.

 So a good place to start in looking for feelings is with sensations in our body.
 That professor who kept asking me about feelings, I talked about him in a previous post; he kept asking us “where in the body is that feeling.”

 We use a lot of physical descriptions to help us interpret emotions.
 People are “a pain in the neck” or we tell someone “you make me sick to my stomach.”
 This alerts us that if we are feeling a pain in the neck or sick to our stomach we may need to look for a feeling hiding there rather than a physical ailment or injury.

 Way too often we humans confuse emotions with physical problems.
-There is good reason for that, emotions are really sensations that occur in our nervous system.
+There is a good reason for that, emotions are real sensations that occur in our nervous system.
 The problem is not with the feeling but with our inability to make use of the information these feelings are providing.

 The first step in this effort to find, recognize and tame feelings is simply to be aware that yes, often we are having feelings whether we can name them or not.